| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 Next time on the track, we had changed bars, stagger, wing angle and

+shock settings and got the car just at the edge of tight.
 I made a quick call to Vince from the track to discuss what we did

 and what I felt and he made a few suggestions that we tried.
 It did what he

+said it would and made the car turn in better.
 We needed more test time but three sessions on the track is all

 there was.
 The track was so icy that I could spin the tires at any point on the